MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/live-policies-pc-nav.md

 ---
-title: Policies and XRs for PC
+title: Policies and XRs for PC and mobile
 description: Xbox Requirements for adding Xbox Live to a PC game.
 layout: LandingPage
-kindex: Policies and XRs for PC
+kindex: Policies and XRs for PC and mobile
 kindex: Xbox Requirements (XRs) for Xbox Live
 kindex: XRs for Xbox Live
 kindex: Xbox Live, XRs